Five Emails That Will Grow Your WooCommerce Revenue

 Many companies, therefore, are stingy about the amount of marketing or selling they add to order confirmation emails.
 Some do just a small amount of selling at the bottom of the email, while others use it as a chance to ask the customer to do something besides make another purchase.

 If you want to go the selling route, an order confirmation email is an opportunity to cross-sell related products to the one the customer just bought.
-And cross-sells work; your probability of selling to an existing customer is 60 to 70 percent, versus five to 20 percent probability for selling to a new customer.
+And cross-sells work; your probability of selling to an existing customer is than selling to a new customer.

 If you don’t want to sell, your “ask” in the order confirmation email can be any number of other customer actions that can help your business.
 Ask them to refer your business or product to friends.
 Invite them to join a loyalty or rewards program.
 Ask them to follow you on social media.
 Or ask for feedback on their experience with your business so far.